metamn/react/content/blog/on-design-systems-3/index.md

 The historical timeline is depicted counter-clockwise.

-The axes connect web development to general software development terms and context: APIs and frameworks.
+The axes connect web development to general software development terms and theory: APIs and frameworks.

 And the story, in short, follows.

 In the beginning &mdash; **Classless HTML** &mdash; there weren't much styling on websites.
 HTML was not linked to CSS via class names &mdash; hence the name.
 However this paradigm lately became a [trend](https://css-tricks.com/no-class-css-frameworks/) due to it's simplicity and scalability.

 **CSS Frameworks** are the longest reigning paradigm.
 They are ubiquoitus.
-Perhaps they style 90% or more of all webpages today.
-Just to name a few of them: Bootstrap, Foundation, Tachyons, Bulma, Tailwind.
+Perhaps they are responsible for styling 90% or more of all webpages today.
+CSS frameworks are all well-known.
+Bootstrap, Foundation, Tachyons, Bulma, Tailwind &mdash; just to name a few of them.

 **Component libraries** and **design systems** are new.
-The line between them is blurry &mdash; for the novice &mdash; but very important.
-It makes a UI consistent or not.
+The line between them is blurry &mdash; for the novice &mdash; but very important in making an UI consistent or not.

 ## The journey